 Quick Answer

-In this guide I focus on primers that are actually easy to buy in Singapore (with fast local delivery).
-Each product is included because it solves a specific oily-skin problem: grip for sliding foundation, blur for visible pores, or matte control for excessive shine.
+Each product in this guide solves a specific oily-skin problem: grip for sliding foundation, blur for visible pores, or matte control for excessive shine.
+All are easy to buy in Singapore with fast local delivery.

 For the full base routine, read: makeup for oily skin.